GUIDE TO ALBANY AREA GENEALOGICAL RESOURCES

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are file cabinets of vital records on 3X5 cards.
+There are file cabinets of vital records on 3x5 cards.
 Some of this material is from newspaper marriage announcements or obituaries from long ago and can't be found in any book (they are sometimes difficult to interpret).
-Especially valuable are the several hundred surname folders which contain correspondence from interested researchers and sometimes even family trees that have been submitted by the researchers or constructed by CCHS volunteer genealogists.
+Especially valuable are the 1600+ surname folders which contain correspondence from interested researchers and sometimes even family trees that have been submitted by the researchers or constructed by CCHS volunteer genealogists of the past.
+I will post an index to the surname folders when I put the Saar Index online.

 Email: cchs@berk.com